 Donation Receipts: Ultimate Guide for Nonprofit Organizations

-Regardless of your tax-exempt status, sending a receipt shows donors that their gift arrived where they intended it to go and that you’re grateful for their contribution, no matter the size.
+Regardless of your tax-exempt status, sending a receipt shows donors that their gift arrived where they intended it to go and that you appreciate their donations, no matter the size.

 In this article, we’ll walk you through everything you need to know about nonprofit donation receipts and how to send them.